tobiasbuhrer/tobiasb/web/libraries/jquery.intl-tel-input/README.md

 **hiddenInput**
 Type: `String` Default: `""`
-Add a hidden input with the given name (or if your input name contains square brackets then it will give the hidden input the same name, replacing the contents of the brackets with the given name).
-On submit, populate it with the full international number (using `getNumber`).
-This is a quick way for people using non-ajax forms to get the full international number, even when `nationalMode` is enabled. _Note: requires the input to be inside a form element, as this feature works by listening for the submit event on the closest form element.
-Also note that since this uses `getNumber` internally, it expects a valid number, and so should only be used after validation._
+Add a hidden input with the given name.
+Alternatively, if your input name contains square brackets (e.g. `name="phone_number[main]"`) then it will give the hidden input the same name, replacing the contents of the brackets with the given name (e.g. if you init the plugin with `hiddenInput: "full"`, then in this case the hidden input would have `name="phone_number[full]"`).
+On submit, it will automatically populate the hidden input with the full international number (using `getNumber`).
+This is a quick way for people using non-Ajax forms to get the full international number, even when `nationalMode` is enabled.
+Avoid this option when using Ajax forms and instead just call `getNumber` to get the full international number to send in the request. _Note: requires the input to be inside a form element, as this feature works by listening for the submit event on the closest form element.
+Also note that since this uses `getNumber` internally, firstly it requires the `utilsScript` option, and secondly it expects a valid number and so should only be used after validation._

 **initialCountry**
 Type: `String` Default: `""`
-Set the initial country selection by specifying it's country code.
+Set the initial country selection by specifying its country code.
 You can also set it to `"auto"`, which will lookup the user's country based on their IP address (requires the `geoIpLookup` option - [see example](http://intl-tel-input.com/node_modules/intl-tel-input/examples/gen/default-country-ip.html)).
 Note that the `"auto"` option will not update the country selection if the input already contains a number.

 If you leave `initialCountry` blank, it will default to the first country in the list.